Jaimeloeuf/SS/README.md

 # SS (SimpleScript) [![Status](https://img.shields.io/badge/Status-Experimenting%20/%20Pre%20Pre%20Pre%20Technical%20Preview-green.svg)](#project-status)
 Just a simple programming language / experiment to build a simpler and less quirky JavaScript.

-> SimpleScript is a Strongly & Statically Typed, Application programming language inspired by JavaScript/TypeScript and Go, to be a simple and clean language with simple semantics to easily target multiple execution methods from AOT compilation for binary executables to popular VM platforms (like JVM / BEAM / WASM) to interpretation and JIT compilation techniques.
+> SimpleScript is a Strongly & Statically typed, Application programming language inspired by JavaScript/TypeScript, SML and Go, to be a simple and clean language that can target multiple execution methods from AOT compilation for binary executables to popular VM platforms (like JVM / BEAM / WASM) to interpretation and JIT compilation techniques.

 ## Language design goals